 Subject Headings or Categories

 When working with library resources, you will use tools that are arranged by subject, have indexes which include subjects, or use specific subject heading schemes (such as the Library of Congress Subject Headings).

 Your library’s catalog is organized with a subject-based approach.
 The books on the shelves are classified and cataloged by subject.
 Indexes for magazine articles, reference books, and some web directory sites are organized by specific categories, which are the subject headings.

 The best way to use these tools is to determine what subject heading will be used for the topic of your question.
 However, our language is so complex that there are often many ways to describe the same topic.
 Each tool or Web directory site will use the terms that make the most sense for the area covered.
 Each source may use different terms for the same concepts.

 For example, some sources will use the heading “capital punishment,” while others will use “death penalty.”
-Web search engines generally do not use subject access, and searches find any site with the keywords you enter even though the site may have nothing to do with the topic.
+Web search engines generally do not use subject access.
+Searches find any site with the keywords you enter whether or not those are relevant to your topic.

 LCSH and Sears

 The Library of Congress Subject Headings (LCSH) and the Sears List of Subject Headings (used with Dewey Decimal) are two standardization tools that are available in many library Reference areas.
 The terms in these tools are used when adding item records to the catalog.
 For that reason, these sources are a logical place to begin when you are not sure what heading to use, or are having trouble finding a subject in your catalog.

 If you do not have these tools available, one strategy that often works is to check the “tracings” on the bottom of a catalog record for another book on the subject.
 “Tracings” are the lists of headings used for a book, and sometimes they may only appear as part of the full catalog record.
 You will have to check to see how your catalog handles “tracings,” as most automated catalogs work differently.